 Throw a tennis ball up in the air and catch it.
 Throw it again, a bit higher, and catch it.
 Throw it even higher, and catch it.
+Your teacher will give you a hoop.

 - Put the hoop on the ground.
 Bounce the ball inside the hoop with your right hand and catch it with your left hand.
 Then do it the other way round.
 Walk around the outside of the hoop, bouncing the ball inside it.
 Do this first with one hand, then with the other.
 Stand inside the hoop and bounce the ball around the outside of the hoop. - Walk zigzag between markers and bounce the tennis ball at the same time.